ramsey/uuid/README.md

 builds of PHP without Moontoast\Math, with some degraded functionality.
 Please check the API documentation for more information.

-If a particular requirement is not present, then a `Rhumsaa\Uuid\Exception\UnsatisfiedDependencyException` is thrown, allowing one to catch a bad call in an environment where the call is not supported and gracefully degrade.
+If a particular requirement is not present, then a `Ramsey\Uuid\Exception\UnsatisfiedDependencyException` is thrown, allowing one to catch a bad call in an environment where the call is not supported and gracefully degrade.